bytecodealliance/bytecodealliance.org/_posts/2020-12-14-using-wasi-nn-in-wasmtime.md

 specification, and how to use it in Wasmtime to do machine learning inference.
 You may find this post interesting if you want to execute ML inference in a standalone WebAssembly runtime (i.e. not in a browser) or if you would like to understand the process for implementing new WASI specifications.
-In a follow-on post (to be released soon), I will explain how I implemented the wasi-nn proposal in [Wasmtime](https://wasmtime.dev/) using [OpenVINO&trade;](https://docs.openvinotoolkit.org/latest/index.html).
+In a follow-on post, [Implementing a WASI proposal in Wasmtime](https://bytecodealliance.org/articles/implementing-wasi-nn-in-wasmtime), I explain how I implemented the wasi-nn proposal in [Wasmtime](https://wasmtime.dev/) using [OpenVINO&trade;](https://docs.openvinotoolkit.org/latest/index.html).